The ecommerce industry is more competitive today than ever before — and it’s only getting tougher.

 The type of packaging you choose can make a difference in whether or not your product arrives broken to your customers’ doorsteps.

-You’ll want to keep your products snug, perhaps with some additional cushioning such as airfill or bubble wrap.
+You’ll want to keep your products snug, perhaps with some additional cushioning such as airfill, bubble wrap, and other dunnage.
 The two most popular types of packaging are shippers and mailers.
 Mailers are ideal for keeping skincare, jewelry, and other smaller items safe.

 Bigger items such as appliances and kitchenware should be neatly wrapped in bigger shipping boxes.
 When it comes to additional padding, crinkle paper, airfill, or bubble wrap can be economical options.
 If you have the budget, custom-fitted inserts are a great way to keep your products in place and safe.

 The last thing your customer needs is to receive a pair of earrings in a large shipper box, layered in a million sheets of bubble wrap!
 That’s a waste of material and can increase shipping and logistics costs, so make sure you’re using the right packaging for each product.

 Custom product packaging brings BIG value